 Garden City, NY (PRWEB) October 22, 2013

-NAPW honors Mariana Oyanguren as a 2013/2014 Professional Woman of the Year for leadership in broadcasting with this prestigious distinction.
-As the largest, most-recognized organization of women in the country, spanning virtually every industry and profession, the National Association of Professional Women is a vibrant networking community with nearly 500,000 members and over 400 Local Chapters.
+NAPW honors Caroline Lieber as a 2013/2014 Professional Woman of the Year for leadership in human genetics with this prestigious distinction.
+As the largest, most-recognized organization of women in the country, spanning virtually every industry and profession, the National Association of Professional women is a powerfully vibrant networking community with nearly 500,000 members and over 400 Local Chapters.

 About NAPW: NAPW provides an exclusive, highly advanced networking forum to successful women executives, professionals and entrepreneurs where they can aspire, connect, learn and achieve.
 Through innovative resources, unique tools and progressive benefits, professional women interact, exchange ideas, advance their knowledge and empower each other.